Text Size

 Webinar: Digital Readiness and Building Digital Health Literacy

-In this 1-hour interactive webinar, AHIMA Foundation will provide an overview of digital health literacy and digital readiness in combating health inequities.
-Participants will learn how to go beyond basic definitions and examine new tools to evaluate digital readiness at the individual patient level for improved health outcomes.
-Those interested in the evolving role and impact of digital health navigation in healthcare settings are encouraged to attend.
+Description: In this 1-hour interactive webinar hosted by PNTC, AHIMA Foundation experts provided an overview of digital health literacy and digital readiness in combating health inequities.
+Participants learned how to go beyond basic definitions and examine new tools to evaluate digital readiness at the individual patient level for improved health outcomes.
+Those interested in the evolving role and impact of digital health navigation in healthcare settings were encouraged to attend.

 2022 Events